-Tobacco products are required to display the new warnings by 1 December 2012 at the same time plain packaging is fully introduced.
+Tobacco products were required to display the new warnings on 1 December 2012 at the same time plain packaging was fully introduced.

-Between 1 January 2012 and 30 November 2012 tobacco products may display the new health warnings in the Standard or the existing health warnings under the Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004 (the Regulations).
+Between 1 January 2012 and 30 November 2012, tobacco products were able to display the new health warnings in the Standard or the existing health warnings under the Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004 (the Regulations).

 Under the Regulations most tobacco product packaging manufactured in, or imported into, Australia has been required to be printed with graphic health warnings since 1 March 2006.
 The key requirements under the Regulations are outlined below.

 Cigarettes, loose and pipe tobaccoThe key features of the health warnings system for most cigarette packaging and loose tobacco (roll-your-own) and pipe tobacco packaging are as follows:

 - Fourteen health warnings comprising graphic images, warning messages, explanatory messages and information messages.